flux-iac/tofu-controller/docs/use-tofu-controller/with-an-oci-artifact-as-source.md

-# Use TF-Controller with an OCI Artifact as Source
+# Use tofu-controller with an OCI Artifact as Source

 To use OCI artifacts as the source of Terraform objects, you need Flux 2 version **v0.32.0** or higher.